Caribbean Reef Shark

 - Short free rear tip on the second dorsal fin

-- Dusky-colored fins without distinct markings or spots
+- Dusky-colored fins without distinct black or white tips

 When You’ll See Them